 Saliva substitute gel, paste, or swabs may be applied directly onto the gums, tongue, teeth, or sides of the mouth.
 Follow all instructions carefully.

 How often you use a saliva substitute may depend on your condition or your medication schedule.

-In most cases, saliva substitutes are used 3 to 5 times per day or whenever your mouth feels dry and uncomfortable.
-When used during chemotherapy or radiation, you may need to use saliva substitutes up to 10 times per day beginning on or before the day of your treatment.
+In most cases, Salivart are used 3 to 5 times per day or whenever your mouth feels dry and uncomfortable.
+When used during chemotherapy or radiation, you may need to use this medicine up to 10 times per day beginning on or before the day of your treatment.
 Follow all dosing instructions very carefully.